acheshkov/em_cbf_experiment/README.md

 ### SEMI recommendations

 * Path to CSV file with precalculated SEMI recommendations.
-If omitted will be calculated from scratch.
+If file does not exist the it will be calculated from scratch and written on the disk to current folder.

 Each row in this table stores EM recommendations (`semi_recommendations` column).
 Recommendations stores in a list of line ranges and corresponding scores.
 The higher score the higher recommendation's rank.
 The column `filename` links this table with Synthetic Dataset.